samathaluca/new-lazycamp/test.md

 * Hover over product cards, confirm the hover effect works as expected on bottom button.
 * Confirm that the link to campspot details works from both campspot image and Book online Now button.
-* Confirm that the photos, images, Location and prices displayed are correct.
+* Confirm that the photos, Location and prices displayed are correct.
+* Confirm that all image sizes are correct.
+* Check that no cards are misaligned.
 * Click multiple campspots, confirm that the user is taken to the correct campspot page if available.
 * Check that when the category name is clicked that all other campspots in the same category are displayed with invitation to "Book Online Now".